ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Cheats>Complete Wires & Pipes: Complete all wires and pipes instantly.
 Cheats>Delete Geysers: Remove all geyser activity from the map (permanent per-save).
 You will not be able to build on the area without also enabling ECM>Buildings>Toggles>Build On Geysers.
-Cheats>Disasters: Show the disasters list and optionally start one.
-Cheats>Lightning Strike: Strike a random pos or at mouse cursor if using shortcut.
 Cheats>Map Exploration: Scanning, deep scanning, core mines, and alien imprints.
 Cheats>Mod Editor: Open the mod editor.
 Cheats>Mystery Log: Advance to next part, show what part you're on, or remove mysteries.